Signed in as:

 In 1988 the group voted to change the name of the organization to The Humane Society for Inland Mendocino County (HSIMC).
 The newly named group concentrated on trying to establish a 501 c 3 non-profit animal shelter and adoption center.
 Others decided to continue focusing primarily on spay/neuter assistance to the community and the Spay Neuter Assistance Program (SNAP) was created.

 In the early 1990’s Beatrice Breeze, a longtime supporter, made a large contribution to HSIMC with the stipulation that her donation be used to purchase property for a shelter that would serve both the communities of Willits and Ukiah.
 The property at 9700 Uva Drive in Redwood Valley was acquired and the shelter was opened in 1993.

-Maintaining the shelter has met with some challenges over the years but the determination of staff, volunteers and HSIMC membership has carried the day.
+Maintaining the shelter has come with some challenges over the years.
+The determination of staff, volunteers and HSIMC membership has carried the day!
 Time and time again the community stepped up when necessary to support THEIR humane society.